Medieval History (MLitt) 2021 entry

 - An Introduction to Palaeography with Codicological and Manuscript Studies (1 and 2): equips students to tackle the reading, transcription and editing of manuscripts up to c.1500.

-- Sources and Source Criticism (1 and 2): interpretation and criticism of medieval sources.
+- Sources and Source Criticism (1 and 2) addresses the interpretation and criticism of medieval sources.

 - Special Topic in Medieval History (1 and 2): a detailed study of a medieval topic of the student's own choice which will include tutorials with a designated tutor.